 Colorado College offers interviews as part of the evaluation process.
 These interviews are not required, but can help us get a feel for each applicant on a more personal level.
 Rarely will an interview be a deciding factor in an admission decision, but it may give us some context in which to view the application.
 Interviews are conducted by alumni volunteers, student fellows and admission staff.
 Students may interview on or off campus and do not need more than one interview.

-We offer interviews on campus for seniors and transfers.
+We offer interviews on- and off-campus for seniors and transfers.
 Interview deadlines should be the same as the applicants' application deadline.
 For example, Early Action and Early Decision 1 candidates should interview before Thanksgiving or request an off-campus interview by November 1.
-Early Decision 2 applicant interviews should be completed before Winter Break.
-Regular Action applicant interviews should be completed by the January 23.
+Early Decision 2 applicant interviews should be completed before December 20.
+Regular Action on-campus interviews should be completed by the January 23.
 Regular Action off-campus interviews should be requested by January 1.
 Transfer applicant interviews should be completed by the application deadline.
 Interviews can occur either before or after submitting an admission application.
 Students living on the Front Range in Colorado are strongly encouraged to visit campus and have an interview.
 Click here to register for an interview.